sagar448/Privacy-Policy-Sup/README.md

+There is no tolerance for objectionable content or abusive users

 Privacy Policy
 Sagar Jaiswal built the Sup app as a Freemium app.
 This SERVICE is provided by Sagar Jaiswal at no cost and is intended for use as is.